 Applicants to Southeastern Tech who have been previously enrolled at a postsecondary institution and desire entrance into Radiologic Technology program must meet all admissions requirements of transfer students.
 In addition, these applicants must submit a letter of reference from the Radiologic Technology program director at the previous institution.
-Applicants will be admitted based on the competitive admissions criteria noted under the heading: "Admission of Radiologic Technology Students."
+Applicants will be admitted based on the competitive admissions criteria noted under the program requirements.